-Face-to-Face Communication for Emotional Content
+Face-to-Face Office Communication for Emotional Content

 Face-to-face communication is also valuable when a significant amount of feedback is required.
 Problem solving and brainstorming is always best done face to face, as solutions can be found then and there.
 These processes which see co-workers and clients coming together also help create the bonds that make for stronger companies.